An Accelerated Primal Dual Algorithm with Backtracking for Decentralized Constrained Optimization: Convergence guarantees for and the Proof of Main Results

 \section{Convergence guarantees for \alg{} and the Proof of Main Results}

 \sa{Now we are ready to establish convergence guarantees for \alg.
-We first analyze how we can bound the duality gap for \alg{} primal-dual iterate sequence through carefully controlling the difference between the admissible parameters $(\tilde\tau_i^k,\tilde\sigma_i^k,\eta_i^k)$ according to Definition~\ref{def:admissible-parameters} and the updated parameters after max consensus among the nodes $(\tau_i^k,\sigma_i^k,\eta^k)$.}
+We first analyze how we can bound the duality gap for \alg{} primal-dual iterate sequence through carefully controlling the difference between the admissible parameters $(\tilde\tau_i^k,\tilde\sigma_i^k,\eta_i^k)$ according to Definition~\ref{def:admissible-parameters} and the updated parameters after computing max-consensus among the nodes $(\tau_i^k,\sigma_i^k,\eta^k)$.}

 \sa{We first define an index set that plays a crucial role in the analysis of \alg{}.
 Recall that for all $k\geq 0$, $\eta^k=\max_{i\in\cN}\frac{\tau_i^{k-1}}{\tilde\tau_i^k}$; thus, $\eta^k>1$ implies that in the $k$-th \alg{} iteration at least one node has employed backtracking, i.e., its candidate primal step size has contracted.} \begin{definition} \sa{Let $\cI\triangleq\{k\in\integers_+:\ \eta^k>1\}$ be the set of iterations with contraction.} \end{definition}